edgar-code-repository/angular-jwt-authentication/README.md

-ANGULAR AUTHENTICATION WITH JWT
+JWT AUTHENTICATION WITH ANGULAR
 ----------------------------------------------------------------------------------------------

-Application created with Angular 14.2.
+Application created with Angular 14.

 ----------------------------------------------------------------------------------------------